abcminiuser/python-elgato-streamdeck/README.md

 Working - you can enumerate devices, set the brightness of the panel(s), set the images shown on each button, and read the current button states.

-Currently the following StreamDeck product variants are supported:
+Currently the following StreamDeck products are supported in multiple hardware
+variants:

-* StreamDeck Original (both V1 and V2 hardware variants)
+* StreamDeck Original
 * StreamDeck Mini
 * StreamDeck XL
 * StreamDeck Pedal